Solar Panels With Battery Backup: How To Prepare for a Power Outage

 Radios can help you stay informed if your cable and internet go out.
 By storing a radio at home, you’ll be able to tune into local programs that will send information about relief areas and organizations to reach out to for help.

-As long as they are battery powered, they can usually pick up a signal and you can even purchase self-powered radios that run with the help of a manual crank so that you can use your stored power and batteries for other purposes.
+As long as they are battery powered, they can usually pick up a signal.
+You can even purchase self-powered radios that run with the help of a manual crank so that you can use your stored power and batteries for other purposes.

 7. Know Your City’s Power Outage Plan